 - Product-Centric Framework

-The key to introducing safe and effective products is maintaining a tight connection between all of your product design information, quality records, training plans, and audit processes.
+The key to introducing high-quality products is maintaining a tight connection between all of your product information, quality records, training plans, and compliance processes.

-Product-centric QMS software platforms, however, manage linked relationships between DMRs, DHFs, BOMs, individual components, approved manufacturer/supplier lists (AMLs/ASLs), documentation, product history, and any changes or quality issues.
+Product-centric QMS platforms manage linked relationships between DMRs, DHFs, BOMs, individual components, approved manufacturer/supplier lists (AMLs/ASLs), documentation, product history, and any changes or quality issues.
 This enables full visibility and traceability throughout new product development and introduction and ensures regulatory compliance.

-Things to Consider When Implementing a QMS System
+Things to Consider When Implementing a QMS SOFTWARE SOLUTION

 Consider these key questions when evaluating what it takes to implement a QMS software solution successfully.